tribalfs/GalaxyMaxHzPub/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**

-A. The exact settings in GMH
+A. GMH version and the exact settings in GMH

 B. Steps to reproduce the behavior:
 1. Go to '...'